karthikeyanVK/AzureContainerInstanceScheduler/Readme.md

 # Azure Container Instance Scheduler

+This repository is used for stopping and starting the container services.
+Since the container services does support any schedule by default, this repository was created.
+This repository is nothing but a azure function that starts and stops ACI to save cost.
+You can stop the ACI when it is not needed and start it when needed.

 This scheduler is based on the assumption that you have your docker images uploaded to ACR and docker image running in ACI.

 For Creating ACR Refer here - https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal